As organizations work towards net zero, one business function has significant power to accelerate progress.

 Within three weeks, we developed and deployed a new AI-based demand forecasting system that could learn customer preferences and adjust for seasonality.
 This immediately reduced food waste by 25%, improved the customer experience and made the service more cost-effective.

 How mature is your organization’s ability to measure and report on the progress of sustainability initiatives and associated benefits?

-How could simple tech tools reduce costs and improve sustainable outcomes?
+Does your tech team already have access to simple tech tools that would reduce costs and improve sustainable outcomes?

 Solving the sustainable tech paradox for a green energy supplier

 As a technology consultancy, Thoughtworks is aware our work can create a carbon footprint.
 That’s why we also work on ways to improve this – not just for our clients, but for the whole industry.
 Through a collaboration with major public cloud providers, we developed an open-source Cloud Carbon Footprint tool.